(Updated September 2016)

-Although tooth decay can be prevented, it still affects more children in the United States than any other chronic infectious disease.2
+Although tooth decay can be prevented, it still affects more children in the United States than any other chronic infectious disease.

 Along with the CDC and the ADA, the American Medical Association, the American Cancer Society, the American Academy of Pediatrics, the National Institutes of Health, the National Parents-Teachers Association, and the World Health Organization support drinking water fluoridation.

-Based on these benefits, the Santa Clara Valley Water District Board of Directors decided in November of 2011 to provide optimal levels of fluoride at its three water treatment plants.
-Implementation of fluoridation is expected to be completed by 2017 for eastern Santa Clara County, and by 2018 for western Santa Clara County.
+Based on these benefits, the Santa Clara Valley Water District Board (SCVWD) of Directors decided in November of 2011 to provide optimal levels of fluoride at its three water treatment plants.
+Implementation of fluoridation is expected to be completed in December 2016 for eastern Santa Clara County, and in 2020 for western Santa Clara County.